 Adopting a more experimentally-minded thinking would have another benefit: it would make other meta-science experiments more likely to occur as well.
 Substantial changes to the status quo based on unclear evidence can be controversial and are likely to cause division and protracted arguing, resulting in stasis.
 Running smaller trials, with the aim of verifying what works or doesn’t, will make this kind of approach more likely to be permitted.

 A few years ago, there was a debate around whether NIH should cap funding for individual researchers, on the grounds that there are decreasing marginal returns to concentrating funding on a single investigator.
 Opponents argued that such a policy would unfairly penalize successful investigators leading large labs that are doing highly impactful work.
-As I said earlier, this is a recurring theme in the meta-science literature: What is to be maximized in science?
-Total citations produced by the research funded by a given grant?
-Should we care more about only the most cited work?
 The proposal was ultimately scrapped.
 It’s not relevant whether such a proposal would have worked: both sides had reasonable arguments.
 What is important is that at no point did NIH think of randomizing or trialing this policy at a smaller scale—they designed it from the outset as a policy to affect the entirety of NIH’s budget.